Programs & Events

 - Bibliocycle checkout is limited to 10 items per patron per event.

-- Borrowed items cannot be returned to the Bibliocycle.
-Items must be returned to a Boston Public Library location.
+- Large quantities of items cannot be returned to the Bibliocycle.
+If you have many items to return, please visit a Boston Public Library location.
 View an interactive map of locations.

 - Fines cannot be paid at the Bibliocycle.
 Fines must be paid at a Boston Public Library location.